atharvm416/Driver_Alert_System/README.md

 In our system we have only Integrated mobile phone as any external resource to capture higher resolution image.
 This connection is done by the connecting the laptop and the mobile phone physically and with the use of the IP Webcam app we started capturing the images from our mobile phone.

 ## Future Scope
-Firstly, improving the system's performance in low-light conditions, such as during nighttime or in dark mode, can significantly enhance its accuracy.
+Firstly, improving the system's performance in low-light conditions, which is night time mostly, can significantly enhance its accuracy.
 This can be achieved by incorporating night vision cameras specifically designed to capture clear images in challenging lighting environments.
 By leveraging such advanced camera technology, the system will be better equipped to detect and recognize faces, ultimately improving its performance and accuracy during nighttime operations.

 Another potential area for future expansion is the incorporation of motion detection capabilities.
 Currently, the system is unable to determine whether the driver's vehicle is in motion or stationary.
 By integrating motion detection algorithms and techniques into the existing model, the system can gain the ability to identify the movement of the vehicle.
 This feature could be valuable for assessing driver behavior and detecting potentially dangerous situations, such as when a driver falls asleep or loses control of the vehicle while in motion.